Skip to Content

 Easy Access Savings Pots

-Great for short and medium term savings, Easy Access Savings Pots are available in our Savings Marketplace.
-The money you deposit into a savings Pot is held with the provider that you choose, and withdrawals take one working day.
+Easy Access Savings Pots are no longer available to open, but if you already have one you can continue to use it normally.
+The money you deposit into a Savings Pot is held with the provider that you choose, and withdrawals take one working day.

 Fixed Term Savings Pots